cuustard/uni/MSCI.102.md

 - **Upstream**: Activities or firms positioned earlier in the supply chain
 - **Downstream**: Activities or firms positioned later in the supply chain
 - **First-tier Supplier**: A supplier that provides products or services to a firm's first-tier supplier
-- **Second-tier Supplier**: A supplier that provudes products or services to firm's first-tier supplier.
+- **Second-tier Supplier**: A supplier that provides products or services to the firm's first-tier supplier.

 ![image](images/supplynetworkofbikemanufacturer.png)